Abdi Salim

-Abdi Muya Salim (born 1 April 2001) is a Kenyan professional footballer who plays as a defender for Orlando City of Major League Soccer.
+Abdi Muya Salim (born 1 April 2001) is a Somali professional footballer who plays as a defender for USL Championship club San Antonio FC and the Somalia national team.

 Early years

-Born in Nairobi, Kenya, Salim grew up in Dagahaley refugee camp in Dadaab.
+Born a refugee in Nairobi, Kenya, Salim grew up in the Dagahaley refugee camp in Dadaab.
 Having applied for asylum in the United States before Salim was born, his parents were granted a visa in 2003 and relocated once Salim had recovered from malaria.
 They settled in Buffalo, New York.
 Salim attended Hutchinson Central Technical High School and played his first-ever organized soccer game with youth club Delaware SC in 2013.
 In 2018, he was recruited for Rochester-based Empire United where he captained the US Developmental Academy under-17 and under-19 teams during a two-year spell.

 College career

 In 2019, Salim began playing college soccer for the Buffalo State Bengals, a Division III State University of New York Athletic Conference (SUNYAC) program at Buffalo State University where older brother Saleman had already played the 2018 season.
 He played one season, starting 18 games, scoring one goal and leading the Bengals in minutes played.
 He was named SUNYAC Rookie of the Year and SUNYAC Defensive Player of the Year.

 Ahead of the 2020 season, Salim entered the transfer portal and joined Division I program Syracuse Orange of the Atlantic Coast Conference.
-With the season disrupted by the COVID-19 pandemic, he started the first eight games of the season before suffering an ACL tear against Bowling Green Falcons on 23 February 2021 and underwent surgery, ruling him out for the remainder of the 2020–21 spring season and the subsequent 2021 fall campaign.
+With the season disrupted by the COVID-19 pandemic, he started the first eight games of the season before suffering an anterior cruciate ligament tear against Bowling Green Falcons on 23 February 2021 and underwent surgery, ruling him out for the remainder of the 2020–21 spring season and the subsequent 2021 fall campaign.
 He returned for the 2022 season, playing in 22 of a possible 25 games including every minute of all three ACC Tournament games and all five in the NCAA Tournament.
 Syracuse did the clean sweep of 2022 ACC regular season, 2022 ACC tournament and 2022 NCAA Division I tournament titles, the first national championship win in program history.